Mickelson the last to sign up for Saudi-funded golf league

 Even as Mickelson was the leader in trying to get players to join, his name was left off the original field list that was released on Tuesday.
 The Daily Telegraph reported Johnson, at No. 15 the highest-ranked player in the world, received upward of $125 million to join.

-The decision likely means the end of Mickelson’s career on the PGA Tour because players who defect are likely to face suspensions for violating tour regulations by playing overseas without a release.
+The decision could mean the end of Mickelson’s career on the PGA Tour because players who defect are likely to face suspensions for violating tour regulations by playing overseas without a release.

 Mickelson has 45 career PGA Tour victories and has amassed nearly $100 million in career earnings on the PGA Tour and PGA Tour Champions.
 He won his first tour event in 1991 when he was an amateur at Arizona State and his most recent title last year at the PGA.